imbasimba/toasty/docs/studies.rst

   that placement as an “image layer” in a WWTL “layers file”, then can load the image and its astrometry using the :ref:`cli-wwtl-sample-image-tiles` command.

-- If all else fails, the :ref:`cli-study-sample-image-tiles` command will insert default astrometric information and place your image at RA = Dec = 0 and make it 1° across.
+- If all else fails, the :ref:`cli-tile-study` command will insert default astrometric information and place your image at RA = Dec = 0 and make it 1° across.
 You can then manually edit the WTML to properly place the image against a reference.
 This can be less horrible than it sounds, but it’s